Would you like to explore our corporate site or visit your local website?Stay on Corporate site

-The assets employed in KONE’s business consist principally of net working capital, fixed assets, and investments which are funded by equity and net debt, as shown in the table below.
+The assets employed in KONE’s business consist principally of net working capital, fixed assets, and financial investments which are funded by equity and net debt, as shown in the adjacent table.
 Due to the business model and the business processes of KONE, the level of total assets employed is relatively low.
 KONE aims to maintain a negative net working capital to ensure a healthy cash flow even when the business is growing and to maintain a high return on assets employed.

 To ensure an efficient internal allocation and utilization of its capital resources, KONE measures the financial results of its business activities after a capital allocation charge.
 The capital allocation charge is based on the assets employed in the business activity and the weighted average cost of capital (WACC).